enatsek/Debian-Ubuntu/README.md

 - ADOnDebianUbuntu: Simple Active Directory, with 1 domain, 2 DCs and 1 Fileserver with Debian and Ubuntu Servers.

-- AGT-MariadbClusterOnUbuntu: MariaDB master-master replication with Galera Cluster tutorial on Ubuntu Servers.
+- MariadbClusterOnDebianUbuntu: MariaDB main-main (master-master) replication with Galera Cluster tutorial on Debian and Ubuntu Servers.

 - AGT-HAProxyOnUbuntu: HAProxy High Availability Load Balancing with Letsencrypt free certificates HTTPS support and keepalived.